This blog may contain affiliate links. Read our disclosure policy for more info.

 Since flights usually leave from Coal Harbour on the downtown waterfront, we recommend grabbing a bite here.
 It’s a pretty cool part of the city with art installations around, like the Digital Orca.

-One convenient breakfast spot is the Renaissance Cafe & Bakery which is just a 10-minute walk from the Seaplane Terminal.
+One convenient breakfast spot is Bonus Bakery, a neat hidden gem that’s just over a 10-minute walk from the Seaplane Terminal.
 It has that neighborhood cafe vibe and friendly staff.
-Opening hours are Monday to Friday 8 am – 5 pm and Saturdays 10 am – 5 pm, but it’s closed on Sundays.
+Opening hours are Monday to Friday 7:30 am to 4:30 pm and Saturdays from 9 am to 2 pm, but it’s closed on Sundays.

 Coffee and breakfast followed by a seaplane ride over Vancouver make for an amazing day in the city.
 We found the seaplane flight super exciting and the views were epic!
 But we also realize that it’s expensive and not everyone enjoys flying, which is why we have an equally amazing alternative below – whale watching!